HarleyCoops/Gemma3/README.md

 ## Multimodal Capabilities

-Gemma 3 supports multimodal inputs combining text and images.
+Gemma 3 supports multimodal inputs combining text and images. **Note**: The 1B model is text-only and does not support image input.

 ### Loading a Multimodal Model